MarwaAbdallah/Infoblox-monitor-subnet-changes/README.md

 Using pip, install packages in requirements.txt

 ## Security
-Server certificate stored, to avoid MiTM attacks and server spoofing TLS v1.2 to ensure confidentiality and integrity
+The server certificate is stored, to avoid MiTM attacks and server spoofing.

+TLS v1.2 is used to ensure confidentiality and integrity.

 ## Scripts